5argon/Firestorm/README.md

 nuget install google.cloud.firestore -Prerelease
 ```

 I got tons of related Nuget which in turn resolves into gRPC again.
-I think it is scary and difficult to get it workinrisky g (at runtime too) so I didn't continue this path either.
+I think it is scary and difficult to get it working (at runtime too) so I didn't continue this path either.
+Let's trust `UnityWebRequest`!!

 # License